ABOUT COMMUNITY AND PUBLIC HEALTH / NGĀ KORERO RĀ

 Download the Community and Public Health Vision and Purpose Statement [83 KB PDF].

 Good information about our population's health leads to effective support and appropriate training.
 All public health work stresses the importance of considering the causes of both good and poor health.
-This programme area recognises the key role of identifying and providing information about the population's health status, including what affects it.
+This team recognises the key role of identifying and providing information about the population's health status, including what affects it.

 This team focuses on the following;